-Check the following while the generator set is operating.
+Check the following while the genset is operating.

-Frequency/RPM (Alternator/Engine Menu): The generator frequency should be stable and the reading should be the same as the genset nameplate rating (50 or 60 Hz/1500 or 1800 RPM).
+Frequency/RPM (Alternator/Engine Menu): The generator frequency should be stable under load and the reading should be the same as the genset nameplate rating (50 or 60 Hz/1500 or 1800 RPM).